 </script>

-Step 3: Restart the Vue.js Development Server
+Step 3: Restart the Vue.js development server

 Restart the Vue.js development server by stopping it (if it’s running) using CTRL+C and then running npm run serve again.

-When you visit http://localhost:8080/, the Vue.js app should fetch data from the Flask backend and display it on the page.
+When you visit http://localhost:8080/, the Vue.js app should fetch data from the Flask back end and display it on the page.

 Building a Simple To-Do List Website Using Python and Vue.js

-The tasks will be stored in the backend using a list, and Vue.js will handle the frontend to display and manage them.
-To do this, we will begin with the backend implementation:
+The tasks will be stored in the back end using a list, and Vue.js will handle the front end to display and manage them.

-Step 1: Modify the Backend API
+Step 1: Modify the back-end API

-In the app.py file (located in the backend directory), let’s update the backend API to handle tasks.
-Add the following code:
+In the app.py file (in the back-end directory), update the back-end API to handle tasks.

 from flask import Flask, jsonify, request